CleverTap/clevertap-flutter/doc/Usage.md

         .getAppLaunchNotification();

     if (appLaunchNotification.didNotificationLaunchApp) {
-      //App is launched from a notification click Map<String, dynamic> notificationPayload = appLaunchNotification.payload!;
+      //App is launched from a notification click which was rendered by the CleverTap SDK.
+      Map<String, dynamic> notificationPayload = appLaunchNotification.payload!;
       _handleDeeplink();
     }